abdennour/dockerfiles/docker-images/nginx-distroless-unprivileged/README.md

 docker exec -it secure-web ls
 # I said no way

+# However you are still be able to see logs
+docker logs -f secure-web
+# However you cannot see it with "docker exec cat" for example
 ```

 # Example 2 - Mount your Website as volume